The Barking Lot

 Worming Your Way Out of Your Psychological Aversions

-by Jade's Bark on Nov.25, 2009, under Random Barks
+by admin on Nov.25, 2009, under Random Barks

 Sitting down to dinner I poise my fork over the GOLDEN BROWN fillet (yes I refused to eat hubby’s BURNED fish), and I take a cautious bite.

-Well, I did not LOVE it, nor did I hate it, it was sort of good, and every bite I took I became braver and braver, and was telling myself… this is healthy fish, no mercury, I should like this.
-It was working, each bite I was taking made me like it more and more…and I even started eyeing the two little hoovers climbing the walls of our nearby fish tank….I continue to blissfully much at my dinner and lifting another healthy bite to my mouth, I discover something white and stringy looking.
-It suddenly dawned on me-THANKFULLY not a minute too soon… EWWW ITS A WORMMM!!!
+Well, I did not LOVE it, nor did I hate it, it was sort of good, and every bite I took I became braver and braver, and was even beginning to taste better and better.
+Hey, this catfish was actually pretty good!… I even started eyeing the two little hoovers climbing the walls of our nearby fish tank, and wondering what they would taste like….I continue to blissfully dig into my dinner, and lifting another healthy bite to my mouth, I stop and stare.
+There is something white and squiggly looking.
+It suddenly dawned on me- THANKFULLY not a minute too soon… EWWW ITS A WORMMM!!!

 Needless to say, it took all of my willpower not to upchuck the catfish that I did eat.
 So much for being brave and trying new things.
 Sorry hubby no more catfish at my table!!